tarans65/ctfchallenge/README.md

 Hint (Will Cost A Lot of Points): The real truth might be zipped in deeper.

 How to Solve:
-   - Open receipt_polyglot.pdf normally (you’ll see a regular receipt)
+   - Open reciept.pdf normally (you’ll see a regular receipt)
    - Rename the file extension from .pdf to .zip
    - Open the .zip file using WINRAR
    - Extract DO_NOT_OPEN.exe --> Alt V